DanWahlin/Angular-JumpStart/README.md

 ## Running the Application with Node.js

-1. Install the latest LTS version of Node.js from https://nodejs.org. *IMPORTANT: The server uses ES2015 features AND the Angular CLI so you need a current version of Node.js.*
+1. Install the latest LTS version of Node.js from https://nodejs.org. *IMPORTANT: The server uses ES2015 features AND the Angular CLI so you need a modern version of Node.js.*

 1. Run `npm install` to install app dependencies